-This backpack is roomy enough for what is needed on a day in town, a day trip, a short hike or a walk, and helps keep The load to minimal weight.
+This backpack is roomy enough for what is needed on a day in town, a day trip, a short hike or a walk, and helps keep the load to minimal weight.
 I tested it in all these conditions and what happens is this bag is so comfy that you forget you are wearing it.
+This is a medium-sized backpack - if you are looking for a large backpack this is not it.

 It is designed to be low profile and inconspicuous.
 This way, nobody will suspect that I’m carrying the latest iPad Pro and iPhone.
 Do you like attracting the wrong kind of attention?